christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 });
 {% endhighlight %}
 This code defines a render method that runs whenever the component needs to render.
 The render method needs to return some compiled DOM representation.
-The one arugment passed to the render method does just that.
+The one argument passed, `compile`, does just that.
 The function takes unlimited arguments that builds up and returns a DOM representation.
 This syntax makes it very easy to write HTML in javascript and it gives some key advantages.
 Lets have a look at these advantages to get a better understanding of our first example.

 #### Scope in components
 {% highlight javascript %}